The Daily Stoic for May 25th: “Where to find joy”.

 Lying on a hammock at the beach while enjoying a coconut shake.
 I would probably be bored in just two weeks.
 I need to do something.
 That’s how I am.

-Now, this something does not necessarily needs to be a “job”, even if it might be “work”.
+Now, this something does not necessarily need to be a “job”, even if it might be “work”.
 If I were rich, I’ll keep on writing on this blog for sure, and maybe I will start composing and making music again.
 Probably also, from time to time, I would get a new, exciting idea, and would like to try it…

 Now, this seems very close to me to working…